csjha2000/asic-design-class/README.md

-# ASIC-design-class
-## Task 1 : Create a simple C program and compile it using GCC followed by verification of the program output.
+# Task 1 : Create a simple C program and compile it using GCC followed by verification of the program output.
 ## Abstract : A simple C program which calculates the sum of numbers from 1 to 5 is written and compiled by GCC in the following ways as given below.

 ### Step 1 : Open the text editor followed by assigning the name of the C program.